urbit/docs/docs/hoon.md

 ---
 navhome: /docs
-sort: 4
+sort: 5
 ---

-# Hoon reference
+# Hoon

-This in-depth reference covers all the features of Hoon.

-If you prefer to learn from the bottom up, feel free to start here.
+An in-depth technical reference for Hoon.
+Best for readers with an interest or background in programming languages.

 <list/>